dos-group/water-analytics-enrichment/README.md

 mvn clean compile package
 ```

+The target artifact will be created as `EnrichmentJob/target/EnrichmentJob-1.0-SNAPSHOT.jar`.

 ## Running

-Submit the job to flink.
+Submit the compiled artifact to Flink.
 Use the `Parallelism` setting to configure the cluster size in accordance with the number of Flink taskmanagers and Kafka brokers.
 Other parameters that can be passed to the job are:

 - `--initialize` - initialize the Cassandra DB by creating the keyspace and parameter table
 - `--mqtt` - use RabbitMQ as data stream broker instead of Kafka